dvcorreia/dvcorreia.com/content/articles/rfid-101/how-reader-and-antennas-send-signals.md

 ---
-title: "RFID Chapter 3: Reader and Antenna"
+title: "RFID 101: how reader and antennas send signal for tags to ear"
 date: 2022-08-10
-summary: Tag
-description: Tag
+description: How reader and antennas send signal for tags to ear.

 draft: true
 ---